yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-009_Search_Empty_Input.md

 ## ✅ Expected Result
 - System does not perform invalid search
-- Either full product list is displayed or no action occurs
+- The complete product list is displayed, and no action is taken
-- No error message or crash occurs